 Talking about mental health

-Why is mental health important, and why should we talk about it?
+Why mental health is important and why should we talk about it

 Key points